-2. Help Strengthen and Stabilize Asana
+2. Help strengthen and stabilize asanas

 Setu Bandhasana / Bridge

-Navasana / Bridge
+Navasana / Boat

 Chaturanga Dandasana / Four Limbed Staff Pose

-3. For Lift and Elevation
+3. For lift and elevation

 Bakasana / Crow Pose

-Place your feet on a yoga block when preparing to lift off into Crow Pose.
+Place your feet on a yoga block when preparing to lift up into Crow Pose.
 This will help you gradually get used to transferring your weight into your arms without lifting your feet off the floor.

 Salamba Sarvangasana / Supported Shoulderstand

-4. Something to Sit On
+4. Something to sit on